-With so much competition and such a small time frame to get it right, scaling your SaaS business can seem scary.
+With so much competition and such a small time frame to sell SaaS online effectively, scaling your SaaS business can seem scary.
 Luckily it doesn’t need to be so difficult!

 19 Top Tactics for Scaling Your SaaS

-We’ve compiled this list of top tactics on how to scale your SaaS business for success.
+We’ve compiled this list of top tactics on how to sell software online and scale your business for success.
 Let’s dive in!

 1. Revamp or Rethink Sales Strategies

 Tactic one on our list for how to scale your SaaS business is all about your sales strategy; Rethinking, revamping, and reinventing the way you go about selling your SaaS.

 Here are some top tips for taking your sales strategy to the next level:

 Having the perfect sales team means nothing if your sales model isn’t the right fit for your business.
 Step one in perfecting your sales funnel is to look into different SaaS sales models.
 Choose a repeatable, scalable model that best suits your product.